KevinmKrieg/Kiva-Microfinance/README.md

 ![]()

-## 8. Future Improvements
+## 6. Future Improvements

 * The biggest challenge for this project was the imbalanced class sizes, future imporvement in data collection could include obtaining more "unfunded" loans, instead of relying on artifical over/under sampling techniques.
+Additionally, more information about loan seekers could be collected to improve predictive power, such as the history of the loan seeker (previous loan amounts/time/repayment status etc).
+Finally, other machine learning methods such as deep learning may be able to more accurately capture the differences between these 2 classes.